henry-eigen/ssim_optimize/README.md

 ![equation](/images/eq_12.png)

-I have rewritten the first step for computational efficiency purposes as:
+In the implementation above, the first step is rewritten for efficiency:

 ![equation](/images/eq_new.png)